-During the past week the Illinois Press Associa-tion held a two days' session at the Grand Pacific Hotel, Chicago, which was well attended, very many of the influential journals of the State being represented.
-It was our pleasure to be in attend-ance both days, and to note with genuine gratitude the courteons and prompt recognition on the part of this association of woman's work and place in journalism.
-In fact, we do not believe there is a journal in the State that does not number at least one woman among its corps of cor respondents, and when we made a suggestion in regard to special departments devoted to the industrial, educational, and philanthropic interests of women, the response was earnest and prompt.
-And now is the opportune moment for women throughout the State to make their influence felt
+During the past week the Illinois Press Association held a two days' session at the Grand Pacific Hotel, Chicago, which was well attended, very many of the influential journals of the State being represented.
+It was our pleasure to be in attendance both days, and to note with genuine gratt-tude the courteous and prompt recognition on the part of this association of woman's work and place in journalism.
+In fact, we do not believe there is a journal in the State that does not num-ber at least one woman among its corps of cor-respondents, and when we made a suggestion in regard to special departments devoted to the in-dustrial, educational, and philanthropic interests f women, the response was earnest and prompt.

+And now is the opportune moment for women throughout the State to make their influence felt in fournalism.

-When you meet with a good suggestion, when you think a good thought, when a suggestive fact is brought to your notice, when you hear of a good deed, of a brave act, of a helpful endeavor, make a short note of the same and send it promptly to the editor of your county paper, marked "for the women's corner."
+When you meet with a good suggestion, when you think a good thought, when a singestive fact. is brought to your notice, when you hear of a good deed, of a brave act, of a belpful endeavor, make a short note of the same and send kt promptly to the editor of your county paper, marked "for the schools, etc., etc., \text{\} We have given opportunity to ask the co-operation of the press in regard to our school-suffrage petition, and received many assurances of assistance.
+If every woman interested would send a few thoughts upon the subject to her local paper the work of educating the masses upon this question would be comparatively light.-Mrs. Eliza-beth Boynton Harbert in the Inter Ocean.

-Your papers in Illinois have this week offered to set apart a column for such facts, and in undertaking this additional work in connection with the chairmanship of a committee of the Illinois Social Science Association, to whose province some work like this belongs, we earnestly ask the co-operation of every woman in the State and the schools, etc., etc.
+Your papers in Illinois have this week offered to set apart a column for such facts, and in un-dertaking this additional work in connection with the chairmanship of a committee of the Illinois Social Science Association, to whose province some work like this belongs, we earnestly ask the co-operation of every woman in the State and the Northwest Northwest.

-Please send promptly accounts of your woman's clubs, parlor conversations, temperance meetings, neighborhood readings, what you are doing in your neighborhood toward securing the school suffrage for women, how many of your women take an interest in school matters, what interest is felt in regard to sanitary science, industrial
+Please send promptly accounts of your woman's clube; parlor conversations, temperance meetings; neighborhood readings, what you are doing la-your neighborhood toward securing the school suffrage for woman, how many of your women take an interest in behool matters, what interest is felt in regard to sanitary science, industrial